Ayushi1429/AI-Job-Market-Analysis/README.md

 This analysis provides a clear view of what the AI job market looks like and what aspirants should focus on to maximize their career growth.

 ## 🙌 Author
-Aayushi — BSc Applied Statistics student building her first Data Analytics project.
+Ayushi Baraskar — BSc Applied Statistics student building her first Data Analytics project.